oat-sa/taohub-articles/articles/Frontend/plugins-model.md

 plugin definition, represented by an object, and a default config that will be used to prepare the config provided to the plugin instance.

-To use the plugin factory, simply import the module `core/plugin`.
+To use the plugin factory you need to import the module `core/plugin`.
 Usually, to better use the plugin factory, a wrapper is created, giving a proper alias to the host object.

 ```javascript
 define(['lodash', 'core/plugin'], function(_, pluginFactory){